 5) Shake once in awhile.
 Some herbalists say to place the infusing extract in a dark cupboard---I use the solar method, so I leave mine in a sunny window.
 Plus, it looks really cool.

 6) After a minimum of 6 to 8 weeks, just strain out the liquid and bottle it up!
 You can keep a piece of bean in the bottle if you want.
 It will just make the extract stronger over time, and it's pretty and interesting that way.

 That's it! :-)

 Where Can I Get Vanilla Beans?

 You can buy Vanilla Beans from Starwest Botanicals.
 They sell them in 1/4 pound units (quite expensive, and you sure can make a TON of extract that way), OR you can purchase 4 beans at a time.
 I like their beans because they are fresh and moist inside.
-I bought some a long time ago, and they were all dried out.
-Needless to say, I was disappointed.
-Starwest has never disappointed me on any herb purchase I've made there.
+Starwest has always come through on any herb purchase I've made there.

 You can also try Costco, believe it or not!
 I ran across some in the spice aisle there this past Fall and decided to take a chance!
 There were very good quality too!
 The price was actually comparable to Starwest, which surprised me.
 So if you are fortunate enough to have a Costco around, you can give them a try!

 I got the cute bottles in the picture below at Hobby Lobby.
 However, if I wasn't gifting these, I'd be using amber glass bottles to store the extract long term for myself.
 You can gift them in the amber glass bottles too.
 They are also pretty---you just can't see the bean!